Farbdose/DotStorage/README.md

 });
 ```

-Save an object, modify nested properties and be surprised that the DotStorage saved these changes too
+Save an object, modify nested properties and be surprised that DotStorage saves these changes too
 ```
 var myObj = {"New": "object"};
 dotStorage.refTest = myObj;